 THE BRAIN & THE LIMBS

 The cortex pattern

 BY01 is not a product.
-It is a pattern — the recognition that every company is becoming an operating system, and that the heart of that operating system is a cortex: a memory layer that holds the business logic, the institutional knowledge, the decisions nobody wrote down.
+It is a pattern — the recognition that every company is becoming an operating system, and that the heart of that operating system is a cortex: a memory layer holding the business logic, the institutional knowledge, the decisions nobody wrote down.

+THE BRAIN & THE LIMBS